Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 and the lower one is trabecular.

-Accordingly to these departments, the defects of the interventricular septum are also called, however, most of them have perimembranous localization (up to 80%).
-For a share muscle VSD accounts for 20%.
-According to their size, defects are divided into large, medium and small.
-For a correct assessment of the size of the defect, its size must be compared with the diameter of the aorta.
-Small defects 1-2 mm in size located in the muscle part of the IVS are called Tolochinov-Roger disease...
-Due to the good auscultatory picture and the absence of hemodynamic disturbances, the expression “much ado about nothing” is appropriate for their characterization.
-Separately, there are multiple large IVS defects, like "Swiss cheese", which have an unfavorable prognostic value.
+Accordingly, these sections are also called ventricular septal defects, but most of them have perimembranous localization (up to 80%).
+Per share muscular VSD accounts for 20%.
+Based on size, defects are divided into large, medium and small.
+For correct assessment The size of the defect must be compared with the diameter of the aorta.
+Small defects measuring 1-2 mm located in the muscular part of the IVS are called Tolochinov–Roger disease.
+Due to the good auscultatory picture and the absence of hemodynamic disturbances, the expression “much ado about nothing” is appropriate to characterize them.
+Separately, multiple large defects IVS, “Swiss cheese” type, having an unfavorable prognostic value.

-Intracardiac hemodynamic disturbances in VSD begin to form some time after birth, usually on the 3-5th day of life.
-In the early neonatal period, a heart murmur may be absent due to the same pressure in the right and left ventricles due to the so-called neonatal pulmonary hypertension.
-A gradual drop in pressure in the pulmonary artery system and in the right ventricle creates a pressure difference (gradient) between the ventricles, as a result of which a left-to-right discharge of blood appears (from the high-pressure region to the low-pressure region).
+Intracardiac hemodynamic disturbances with VSD begin to form some time after birth, usually on days 3-5 of life.
+In the early neonatal period, a heart murmur may be absent due to equal pressure in the right and left ventricles due to the so-called neonatal pulmonary hypertension.
+A gradual drop in pressure in the pulmonary artery system and in the right ventricle creates a pressure difference (gradient) between the ventricles, resulting in a left-to-right discharge of blood (from the area of high pressure to the area low pressure).
 The additional volume of blood entering the right ventricle and pulmonary artery leads to overflow of the vessels of the pulmonary circulation, where pulmonary hypertension develops.

 There are three stages of pulmonary hypertension according to V.I.
 Burakovsky.
-Stagnation of blood ( hypervolemic stage of pulmonary hypertension) can lead to pulmonary edema, frequent accession of infection, the development of pneumonia, manifesting in the early stages of life, having a severe course and difficult to treat.
-If it is not possible to cope with hypervolemia with conservative methods, in such cases a palliative operation is performed - narrowing of the pulmonary artery according to Mueller.
+Stagnation of blood ( hypervolemic stage of pulmonary hypertension) can lead to pulmonary edema, frequent infection, and the development of pneumonia that manifests in early life, has a severe course and is difficult to treat.
+If hypervolemia cannot be managed with conservative methods, in such cases a palliative operation is performed - narrowing of the pulmonary artery according to Muller.
 The essence of the operation is to create a temporary artificial stenosis of the pulmonary artery, which prevents excess blood from entering the ICC.
-However, the increased load that falls on the right ventricle in the future (after 3-6 months) dictates the need for a radical operation.
+However increased load, falling on the right ventricle, dictates in the future (after 3-6 months) the need for radical surgery.

-Clinical picture with VSD, it consists of a symptom complex of heart failure, which usually develops in 1-3 months of life (depending on the size of the defect).
+Clinical picture with VSD consists of a symptom complex of heart failure, which usually develops at 1-3 months of life (depending on the size of the defect).
 In addition to signs of heart failure, VSD can manifest with early and severe pneumonia.
-When examining the child, tachycardia and shortness of breath, expansion of the boundaries of relative cardiac dullness, displacement of the apical impulse down and to the left can be detected.
-In some cases, the symptom of "cat's purr" is determined.
-Systolic murmur, as a rule, is intense, dried over the entire region of the heart, well conducted on the right side of the chest and on the back with punctum maximum in the IV intercostal space to the left of the sternum.
-On palpation of the abdomen, an increase in the liver and spleen is determined.
+When examining a child, you can identify tachycardia and shortness of breath, expansion of the boundaries of relative cardiac dullness, and a displacement of the apex impulse down and to the left.
+In some cases, the symptom of “cat purring” is identified.
+Systolic murmur, as a rule, is intense, dries over the entire area of the heart, is well carried out on the right side of the chest and on the back with a punctum maximum in the 4th intercostal space to the left of the sternum.
+Palpation of the abdomen reveals an enlarged liver and spleen.
 Changes in peripheral pulsation are not typical.
-In children with VSD and NC, as a rule, malnutrition rapidly develops.
+Children with VSD and NK usually quickly develop malnutrition.

-Diagnostics any heart defect consists of X-ray examination of the chest cavity organs, electrocardiography and two-dimensional Doppler echocardiography.
+Diagnostics any heart defect consists of an X-ray examination of the chest organs, electrocardiography and two-dimensional Doppler echocardiography.

-At radiological examination of the chest cavity organs describe the shape of the heart and the state of the pulmonary pattern, determine the size of the cardio-thoracic index (CTI).
-All these indicators have their own characteristics at different degrees of pulmonary hypertension.
-In the first (hypervolemic) stage, there is a flattening of the waist and immersion of the apex in the diaphragm, an increase in CTI.
-On the part of the pulmonary pattern, its strengthening, indistinctness, and blurring are noted.
-The extreme degree of pulmonary hypervolemia is pulmonary edema.
-In the transitional stage of pulmonary hypertension, there is a normalization of the pulmonary pattern, some stabilization of the size of the CTE.
-The sclerotic stage of pulmonary hypertension is characterized by a significant increase in the size of the heart, and mainly due to the right sections, an increase in the right atrium (formation of a right atriovasal angle), bulging of the pulmonary artery (Moore's index more than 50%), elevation of the apex of the heart, which forms with the diaphragm is an acute angle.
-From the side of the pulmonary pattern, the symptom of a "chopped off tree" is often described: bright, clear, enlarged roots, against which the pulmonary pattern can be traced only up to a certain level.
-On the periphery, there are signs of emphysema.
-The rib cage has a swollen shape, the course of the ribs is horizontal, the diaphragm is flattened, and stands low.
+At X-ray examination of the chest cavity organs describes the shape of the heart and the state of the pulmonary pattern, and determines the size of the cardiothoracic index (CTI).
+All these indicators have their own characteristics when different degrees pulmonary hypertension.
+In the first (hypervolemic) stage, a flattened waist and immersion of the apex into the diaphragm, an increase in the CTI, are revealed.
+From the side of the pulmonary pattern, its intensification, indistinctness, and blurriness are noted.
+The extreme degree of hypervolemia in the lungs is pulmonary edema.
+In the transitional stage of pulmonary hypertension, normalization of the pulmonary pattern and some stabilization of the size of the CTI are noted.
+The sclerotic stage of pulmonary hypertension is characterized by a significant increase in the size of the heart, mainly due to the right sections, enlargement of the right atrium (formation of a right atrio-vasal angle), bulging of the pulmonary artery arch (Moore index more than 50%), elevation of the apex of the heart, which forms a aperture acute angle.
+In terms of the pulmonary pattern, the symptom of a “cut tree” is often described: bright, clear, enlarged roots, against the background of which the pulmonary pattern can be traced only to a certain level.
+On the periphery there are signs of emphysema.
+The chest has a swollen shape, the course of the ribs is horizontal, the diaphragm is flattened and stands low.

-ECG has its own patterns, closely related to the phase of the CHD and the degree of pulmonary hypertension.
+ECG has its own patterns, closely related to the phase of the course of congenital heart disease and the degree of pulmonary hypertension.
 First, signs of left ventricular overload are revealed - an increase in its activity, then the development of its hypertrophy.
-Over time, signs of overload and hypertrophy of the right parts of the heart - both the atrium and the ventricle - join, which indicates high pulmonary hypertension.
-The electrical axis of the heart is always deflected to the right.
-Conduction disorders can occur - from signs of incomplete blockade of the right bundle branch block to complete atrioventricular blockade.
+Over time, signs of overload and hypertrophy of the right parts of the heart - both the atrium and the ventricle - appear - this indicates high pulmonary hypertension.
+The electrical axis of the heart is always deviated to the right.
+Conduction disturbances may occur - from signs incomplete blockade right bundle branch until complete atrioventricular block.

-Treatment this defect implies conservative therapy of heart failure and surgical correction of the heart defect.
+Treatment of this vice implies conservative therapy heart failure and surgical correction of heart disease.
 Conservative treatment consists of inotropic support drugs (sympathomimetics, cardiac glycosides), diuretics, cardiotrophics.
-In cases of high pulmonary hypertension, angiotensin-converting enzyme inhibitors such as capoten or captopril are prescribed.
-Surgical interventions are subdivided into palliative operations (in the case of VSD - the operation of narrowing the pulmonary artery according to Müller) and radical correction of the defect - plasty of the interventricular septal defect with a patch of pericardial leaves under conditions of artificial circulation, cardioplegia and hypothermia.
+In cases of high pulmonary hypertension, angiotensin-converting enzyme inhibitors - capoten or captopril - are prescribed.
+Surgical interventions are divided into palliative operations (in the case of VSD - the operation of narrowing of the pulmonary artery according to Muller) and radical correction of the defect - plastic surgery of the ventricular septal defect with a patch of pericardial leaves under conditions of artificial circulation, cardioplegia and hypothermia.

 What is hypovolemia (definition)

-Hypovolemia is a condition characterized by a decrease in the total volume of blood and, as a rule, by a violation of the ratio of its formed elements and plasma.
-Distinguish between normocythemic, oligocythemic and polycythemic hypovolemia.
+Hypovolemia is a condition characterized by a decrease in the total volume of blood and, as a rule, a violation of the ratio of its formed elements and plasma.
+There are normocythemic, oligocythemic and polycythemic hypovolemia.

 The volume of blood in our body is quite static, changing only slightly under the influence of certain factors.

-However, in certain cases, blood levels can drop quite dramatically.
+However, in certain cases, blood levels can drop quite significantly.
 This condition is called hypovolemia.

 note

-There are many factors that can provoke its development, while their timely identification and subsequent correction plays a very important role.
-Let's try to understand in more detail the reasons that can provoke hypovolemia, as well as determine the symptoms of this pathological condition, and consider the methods of its correction used.
+There are many factors that can provoke its development, and their timely identification and subsequent correction play a very important role.
+Let's try to understand in more detail the reasons that can provoke hypovolemia, and also determine the symptoms of this pathological condition, and consider the methods used for its correction.

-Hypovolemia of the thyroid gland is a diagnosis that is made in cases when the body significantly decreases not only the level of fluid, but also the production of thyroid hormones.
+Hypovolemia of the thyroid gland is a diagnosis that is made in cases when not only the fluid level in the body, but also the production of thyroid hormones is significantly reduced.
 Usually observed after prolonged blood loss.

 Causes (etiology) of hypovolemia

-Normocythemic hypovolemia is a condition manifested by a decrease in the total blood volume while maintaining Ht within the normal range.
+Normocythemic hypovolemia is a condition manifested by a decrease in total blood volume while maintaining Ht within normal limits.

-The most common causes of normocythemic hypovolemia: acute blood loss, shock conditions, vasodilation collapse.
-In the last two cases, normocythemic hypovolemia develops as a result of the deposition of a large volume of blood in the venous (capacitive) vessels and a significant decrease in BCC due to this.
+The most common causes of normocythemic hypovolemia: acute blood loss, shock conditions, vasodilatory collapse.
+In the last two cases, normocythemic hypovolemia develops as a result of the deposition of a large volume of blood in the venous (capacitive) vessels and a significant decrease in the volume of blood volume due to this.

 Manifestations of normocythemic hypovolemia are determined by the nature of the cause that caused it (blood loss, shock, collapse), as well as the inclusion of compensation mechanisms aimed at eliminating acute hypoxia.

-Oligocythemic hypovolemia is a condition characterized by a decrease in the total blood volume with a predominant decrease in the number of its formed elements.
-At the same time, Ht is below the norm.
+Oligocythemic hypovolemia is a condition characterized by a decrease in total blood volume with a predominant decrease in the number of its formed elements.
+Ht is below normal.

 The most common causes of oligocythemic hypovolemia.

-Conditions after acute blood loss (at the stage when the transport of fluid from the tissues and the release of deposited blood into the vascular bed still do not eliminate hypovolemia, and the flow of blood cells from the hematopoietic organs does not eliminate the deficiency of erythrocytes).
+Conditions after acute blood loss (at the stage when the transport of fluid from the tissues and the release of deposited blood into the vascular bed does not yet eliminate hypovolemia, and the supply of blood cells from the hematopoietic organs does not eliminate the deficiency of erythrocytes).

-Erythropenia as a result of massive hemolysis of erythrocytes (for example, with burns of a large surface of the body, when hemolysis is combined with the loss of the liquid part of the blood by the body due to plasmorrhage) and suppression of erythropoiesis (for example, in aplastic or regenerative conditions).
+Erythropenia as a result of massive hemolysis of red blood cells (for example, with burns of a large surface of the body, when hemolysis is combined with the body’s loss of liquid part of the blood due to plasmorrhagia) and suppression of erythropoiesis (for example, with aplastic or aregenerative conditions).

-Polycythemic hypovolemia is a condition in which a decrease in total blood volume in the body is mainly due to a decrease in plasma volume.
-The Ht index in this condition is above the normal range.
+Polycythemic hypovolemia is a condition in which a decrease in the total volume of blood in the body is caused mainly by a decrease in plasma volume.
+The Ht value in this condition is above the normal range.

-Conditions that cause increased fluid loss in the body: repeated vomiting (for example, in pregnant women or as a result of exogenous intoxication), prolonged diarrhea (for example, in violation of membrane digestion, intestinal toxicoinfections), polyuria (for example, in renal failure), increased and prolonged sweating ( for example, in hot climates or in hot workshops in production) and extensive skin burns (accompanied by plasmorrhage).
+Conditions that cause increased loss of fluid by the body: repeated vomiting (for example, in pregnant women or as a result of exogenous intoxication), prolonged diarrhea (for example, with impaired membrane digestion, intestinal toxic infections), polyuria (for example, with renal failure), increased and prolonged sweating ( for example, in hot climates or in hot production workshops) and extensive skin burns (accompanied by plasmorrhagia).

-Conditions that prevent a sufficient intake of fluid in the body (water "starvation"): lack of drinking water and inability to drink water (for example, as a result of muscle spasm in tetanus or rabies).
+Conditions that prevent sufficient fluid intake into the body (water “starvation”): lack of drinking water and inability to drink water (for example, as a result of muscle spasm due to tetanus or rabies).

 Pathogenesis

-Hypovolemia of any type leads to a compensatory hemodynamic response.
-The resulting BCC deficiency causes a decrease in plasma volume and venous return, since the fixation of the cardiac and pulmonary veins occurs and sympathetically mediated vasoconstriction occurs.
-This defense mechanism helps maintain blood circulation for brain and cardiac activity.
+Hypovolemia of any type leads to a compensatory hemodynamic reaction.
+The resulting deficiency of circulating blood volume causes a decrease in plasma volume and venous return, as the cardiac and pulmonary veins are fixed and sympathetically mediated vasoconstriction occurs.
+The defense mechanism allows you to maintain blood circulation for brain and cardiac activity.

-Severe hypovolemia reduces cardiac output and thus decreases systemic blood pressure.
-At the same time, the blood supply to tissues and organs decreases.
+Severe hypovolemia reduces cardiac output and thus reduces systemic blood pressure.
+This reduces blood supply to tissues and organs.

-Blood pressure is normalized due to an increase in venous return, heart contractility and heart rate, as well as an increase in vascular resistance due to an increase in renin secretion of renin and a sympathetic effect.
+Blood pressure is normalized due to increased venous return, cardiac contractility and heart rate, as well as increased vascular resistance due to increased secretion of renin by the kidneys and the sympathetic effect.

-With a slight degree of decrease in BCC, activation of the sympathetic nervous system, accompanied by minor tachycardia, is sufficient to normalize blood pressure.
+With a mild degree of decrease in blood volume, activation of the sympathetic nervous system, accompanied by slight tachycardia, is sufficient to bring blood pressure back to normal.

 In severe hypovolemia, vasoconstriction is more pronounced due to the influence of the hormone angiotensin II and the activity of the sympathetic nervous system.
-This hormone helps maintain blood pressure in the supine position, but when the position changes, hypotension may appear (manifested by dizziness).
+This hormone helps maintain blood pressure in a supine position, but when changing position, hypotension may appear (manifested by dizziness).

-Continuous fluid loss in severe hypovolemia leads to severe hypotension even in the supine position.
+Sustained fluid loss during severe hypovolemia leads to severe hypotension even in a supine position.
 Shock may develop.

 Symptoms (clinical picture) of hypovolemia